ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 Who became the head TA for Intro to Computer Science.
 The same course he almost failed.

 Who, on his first job was told that he would not be a fit for the position.
+Yet, was promoted in three months.

 Who is now the VP of Technology & Engineering at [TrueChoice Solutions](https://www.truechoicesolutions.com).
 From almost failing out, to succeeding, to excelling, teaching, and now continuing to mentor and coach engineers from entry level to architect.